kimocoder/Oneplus6-or-6T-Nethunter-Kernel/README_EN.md

 - If you find out that MD5 and Hash are compared not correct, pay attention to whether someone has modified and implanted a virus.

-# Relate coed and moudle list:
+# Related code and module thanks list

 Thanks to @simonpunk for thrr support of HID patching.
 Related build code links used: